Best Tips For Patent Infringement: Types & Cases

 An injunction is a court order to do or stop doing something.
-In this case, injunctive relief is a temporary court order to stop infringing on the patent claim, usually issued in the early stages of a trial when it’s clear that the plaintiff will most likely win anyway.
+In this case, injunctive relief is a temporary court order to stop infringing on the patent claim.
+It is usually issued in the early stages of a trial when it’s clear the plaintiff will most likely win anyway.

-Here at Legamart, we have gathered the best intellectual property attorneys dedicated to offering helpful legal advice and winning your case.
-Create a free account, post your job, choose your favorite competitive bid and start working with your lawyer right away!
+At Legamart, we have gathered the best intellectual property attorneys dedicated to offering helpful legal advice and winning your case.
+Create a free account, post your job, choose your favourite competitive bid and start working with your lawyer immediately!

 Patent infringement is the unauthorised use of a patented invention, process, or product without the permission of the patent holder.
 Patent law, on the other hand, safeguards the patent holder’s exclusive rights to the use or sale of their inventions.
 In case of patent infringement or violation of such exclusive rights, a patent holder can institute a lawsuit to recover damages for infringement and obtain injunctions against further infringing activities.